How to Dye Easter Eggs with Cool Whip

 • 2-3 cups whipped cream or as needed

-• liquid food colouring as needed
+• liquid food coloring as needed

 Instructions